Symmetry-adapted single crystal yield criterion for non-Schmid materials: Symmetry-adapted effective stress

-Although the form of the effective stress \refeq{eq:taueff2_general} obeys the inversion symmetry \refeq{eq:symm}, the presence of quadratic terms may lead to a number of complications in homogenization and developments of plastic flow rules for random and textured polycrystals \citep{dao:93, bassani:94}.
-In the following, we demonstrate that a form equivalent to \refeq{eq:taueff2_general} can be obtained if the Maclaurin series is terminated \emph{before} the quadratic terms $(\sigma_{tm}^\alpha)^2$ and $(\sigma_{tn}^\alpha)^2$.
+Although the form of the effective stress \refeq{eq:taueff2_general} obeys the inversion symmetry \refeq{eq:symm}, the presence of quadratic terms may lead to a number of complications in homogenizations and developments of plastic flow rules for random and textured polycrystals \citep{dao:93, bassani:94}.
+In the following, we demonstrate that a form equivalent to \refeq{eq:taueff2_general} can be obtained if the power series in \refeq{eq:taueff} is terminated \emph{before} the quadratic terms $(\sigma_{tm}^\alpha)^2$ and $(\sigma_{tn}^\alpha)^2$.
 Since the linear terms of these stresses are absent by symmetry, the effective stress reduces to a simple form

-\new{All stresses in this expression are resolved in a single orientation defined by the vectors $\tt$, $\nn$ and $\mm$.
-Therefore, this form cannot capture the variation of the Peierls stress with the orientation of the plane in which it is applied and on the orientation of the shear stress perpendicular to the slip direction, as explained in the Introduction.} The simplest way to re-introduce these effects is to write $\tau^{*\alpha}$ as a linear superposition of the stresses $\sigma_{nm}^\alpha$ and $\sigma_{nn}^\alpha-\sigma_{tt}^\alpha$ resolved in two different orientations in the zone of the slip direction, which is the same step as taken previously by \citet{qin:92} to define their effective stress \refeq{eq:taueff_current}.
+All stresses in this expression are resolved in a single orientation defined by the vectors $\t$, $\n$ and $\m$.
+Therefore, this form cannot capture the variation of the CRSS with the orientation of the maximum resolved shear stress plane (MRSSP) and on the orientation of the shear stress perpendicular to the slip direction, as explained in the Introduction.
+The simplest way to re-introduce these effects is to write $\tau^{*\alpha}$ as a linear superposition of the stresses $\sigma_{nm}^\alpha$ and $\sigma_{nn}^\alpha-\sigma_{tt}^\alpha$ resolved in \emph{two different} orientations in the zone of the slip direction, which is the same step as taken previously by \citet{qin:92} to define their effective stress \refeq{eq:taueff_current}.
 This superposition extends \refeq{eq:taueff3_simple} to

-where we have added the terms with coefficients $a_1$ and $a_3$, in which $\nnn$ is the normal of an auxiliary plane in the zone of $\mm$, and $\ttt=\nnn\times\mm$.
-The presence of $\nnn$ and $\ttt$ requires a generalization of the symmetry condition \refeq{eq:symm}. \new{We can see from \reffig{fig:rotsym_generalized} that a rigid-body rotation of the crystal by $180^\circ$ about the axis $\tt$ results in the transformations $\mm \rightarrow -\mm$, $\nn \rightarrow -\nn$ and $\nnn \rightarrow -\nnnn$.
+where we have added the terms with coefficients $a_1$ and $a_3$, in which $\bm{n}'^\alpha$ is the normal of an auxiliary plane in the zone of $\m$.
+The explicit forms of the individual stress components in \refeq{eq:taueff3} are given in \reftab{tab:sigcomp} (column ``bcc crystals'').
+The presence of $\bm{n}'^\alpha$ and $\bm{t}'^\alpha$ requires generalization of the symmetry condition \refeq{eq:symm}.
+We can see from \reffig{fig:rotsym} that a rigid-body rotation of the crystal by $180^\circ$ about the axis $\t$ results in the transformations $\m \rightarrow -\m$, $\n \rightarrow -\n$ and $\bm{n}'^\alpha \rightarrow -\bm{n}''^\alpha$.
 The last transformation involves normals of two different planes, which is a natural consequence of introducing the auxiliary plane.
-Because the effective stress must be invariant under this transformation, it follows that}
+In order for the effective stress \refeq{eq:taueff3} to be invariant under this transformation, we thus require that it satisfies the symmetry condition